GeorgOrfali/JAV/README.md

 # JAV
-Java Algorithm Visualizer API
+Java Algorithm Visualizer

-With this java API you should be able to Visualize any kind of:
+With this you should be able to Visualize any kind of:

 -Arrays